What’s your requirement for the enterprise app?

 Instead, PHP completely justifies the “Old is Gold” statement.
 The programming language is created in 1994 as a server side scripting language to build dynamic and interactive applications.

-It is widely adopted, used and sometimes become an alternative to Microsoft's ASP.NET for Enterprise app development.
+It is widely adopted, used and sometimes become an alternative to Microsoft's Enterprise ASP.NET core development company.

 According to the W3techs, “82.1% of all the websites using PHP as their server-side programming language.”